 “Myanmar has accepted seven of them from India now,” he said.
 “If someone or some organizations say that Myanmar has to accept the rest of the 700,000 as well, it will be really dangerous for our country.”

-Citing a U.N. fact-finding commission that in September accused the Myanmar military of genocide and called for the prosecution of top commanders for the 2017 crackdown on the Rohingya, Tun Khin, chairman of Burmese Rohingya Organisation UK, said the seven men should not have been sent back to Myanmar, and charged that Muslims are still being killed.
+Citing a U.N. fact-finding commission that in late August accused the Myanmar military of genocide and called for the prosecution of top commanders for the 2017 crackdown on the Rohingya, Tun Khin, chairman of Burmese Rohingya Organisation UK, said the seven men should not have been sent back to Myanmar, and charged that Muslims are still being killed.

 “India, which is a democratic country, shouldn’t send Rohingya back to Myanmar as long as the genocide hasn’t ended,” he said, adding that by doing so, the country has violated the international legal principle of refoulement, or returning refugees to a place where they face danger.